TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

    .. method:: __delitem__(name)

-      Delete all occurrences of the field with name *name* from the message's headers.
+      Delete all occurrences of the field with name *name* kutoka the message's headers.
 No exception is raised if the named field isn't present in the headers.